 You can add a sensor by scanning the QR code located on the side/bottom of the sensor OR you can manually input the sensor ID and Security Code found on the label next to the QR codes.

-- Tap/click the Sensors link in the top-right menu (on your mobile device you’ll need to tap the three dots to reveal the menu).
+Tap/click the Sensors link in the top-right menu (on the mobile website, you’ll need to tap the three dots to reveal the menu).
 This will take you to the Sensors page.

-- Tap / click the “Add Sensor” button (on mobile it will be at the bottom of the screen, on desktop, it will be in the top right).
+Tap / click the “Add Sensor” button (on the mobile website, it will be at the bottom of the screen, on desktop, it will be in the top right).

 Repeat for all sensors.

 You can change the name of your sensor as well as the UpKeep Asset or Location with which it’s associated at any time.
 You can also change the reading interval (the shortest interval is 1 reading every 10 minutes).
 From the Sensors tab, click on the sensor you wish to edit.
 Click the menu icon in the top right (the three dots) and click “Edit”.
 Change the fields as desired and click “Submit”.

 Before you delete a sensor, be aware that deleting a sensor will delete all readings associated with that sensor as well as any incidents associated with that sensor.